nikramakrishnan/ECSE205L_Assignments/README.md

  Feel free to format the reference line as required.

 # License?
  This repository and its contents are licensed under the **Creative Commons Attribution Share Alike 4.0** License.
-This means you can use the data however you want, but I will not hold me responsible for anything that arises out of the use of this data.
+This means you can use the data however you want, but will not hold me responsible for anything that arises out of the use of this data.

 # Contribute
  Did I make a mistake?
 Do not agree with my point of view?
 Please go ahead and open an issue and I'll be happy to discuss.